ryanvmenezes/purrr-unconference/script.md

 function we want to use to manipulate our data.
 Let’s call that `.f` in these examples.

-There are roughly three ways to pass inputs, each with a different purrr
+There are roughly three ways to pass the other inputs, each with a differently named purrr function:
-function:

-  - `map(.x, .f)` to work on one collection of items.
+  - `map(.x, .f)` works on one collection of items.
-  - `map2(.x, .y, .f)` to work on two collections of similar size in parallel.
+  - `map2(.x, .y, .f)` works on two collections of similar size in parallel.
 In this case, your function needs to accept two arguments, which it will receive in pairs.
-  - `pmap(.l, .f)` to work on a list of items.
+  - `pmap(.l, .f)` works on a list of items.
 You’ll need this when you want to work on three or more collections in parallel.
-Those collections must all be the same size and need to go into a list (`.l`).
+Those collections must all be the same size and need to go into a list (`.l`), the lone argument before the function.
 The function should accept as many arguments as there are collections in the list.

 ### Type of output